cFos/l10n/README.md

 ### Participate in translation or proofreading

 List of languages which are currently "in work" and for which we're searching volunteers can be found here: [Free product key](http://www.cfos.de/en/contact/gratis.htm).
-If you didn't manage to find your language in that list - don't be upset.
+If you didn't manage to find your language in that list — don't be upset.
 Simply contact us and we'll figure it out together.

 If you'd like to participate in translation of cFos website or software onto your native language and by doing this receive free cFos software license (cFosSpeed, cFos Personal Net or cFos Professional), please, choice one of possible ways:

 * **(recommended)** Contact us on [cFos website](http://cfos.de) via `Contact/Support` button:

-  Don't forget to put in title of message "translation".
+  Don't forget to put in title of email "Translation".
 In that case we'll send you individual file with strings that should be translated onto your native language.
 By doing it you'll receive free license.

 * **(not recommended)** Make translation by your own and then make Pull Request (for advanced git users only):

   You can extract untranslated strings from ml-files by you own, translated them and make Pull Request.
 Please, keep in mind that it's not recommended scenario, because it would be much harded for your to extract proper untranslated strings, besides you don't know which strings are currently "in work", by this getting into situation when you translation will be overwritten by already working translator.
 Though, it's still possible if you'd like to work in such way.
 In that case we'd recommend at least to make us know that you're working over certain section by contacting us on [cFos website](http://cfos.de) via `Contact/Support` button.

-Minimal number of translated string to receive free license is about *100-200 strings* (quantity heavily depends on length of strings)
+Minimal number of translated string to receive free license is about *100-200 strings* (quantity heavily depends on length of strings).

 We'd be thankful for any help.
 To remark importance of our top contributors and express our thankfulness to them we have [Hall of Fame](https://www.cfos.de/en/contact/hall-of-fame.htm).